whitneyburton/portfolios/students/1611-back/jonathan-serrano/jonathan_mod_two_portfolio.markdown

 Assessed By: Andrew Carmer

 #### Evaluation Scores
-Conceptual Understanding - 3
+Conceptual Understanding: 3
   * Developer is able to describe concepts with a moderately high degree of specificity and accuracy with some assistance/questioning.

-Analytic/Algorithmic Thinking - 3
+Analytic/Algorithmic Thinking: 3
   * Developer breaks complex problems into small, digestible steps and executes them with little assistance.

-Feature Completeness - 3
+Feature Completeness: 3
   * Developer is able to implement all functionality and all tests pass.

-ActiveRecord Syntax and Style - 3
+ActiveRecord Syntax and Style: 3
   * Developer is able to establish and utilize ActiveRecord methods with minimal support and understands the relationship between models and the database.

-Rails Style - 3
+Rails Style: 3
   * Developer generally writes clean Rails features that make smart use of Ruby, with some struggles in pushing logic down the stack.

-Testing  - 3
+Testing: 3
   * Developer uses tests at multiple layers of abstraction to drive development, but may need some assistance parsing errors or prioritizing next steps.

-Collaboration -4
+Collaboration: 4
   * Developer actively seeks collaboration both before implementing, while in motion, and when stuck.

 ###Evaluation Notes